ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 - The *coherence* file pixel values range from 0.0 to 1.0, with 0.0 being completely non-coherent and 1.0 being perfectly coherent.
 - The *unwrapped phase* file shows the results of the phase unwrapping process.
 Negative values indicate movement towards the sensor, and positive values indicate movement away from the sensor.
 This is the main interferogram output.
 - The *wrapped phase* file indicates the interferogram phase after applying the adaptive filter immediately before unwrapping.
 Values range from negative pi to positive pi. *(optional)*
 - The *line-of-sight displacement* file indicates the displacement in meters along the look direction of the sensor.
-The sign is opposite to that of the unwrapped phase: positive values indicate motion towards the sensor, negative values indicate motion away from the sensor. *(optional)*
+The sign is opposite to that of the unwrapped phase: positive values indicate motion towards the sensor and negative values indicate motion away from the sensor. *(optional)*
 - The *vertical displacement* is generated from the line of sight displacement values, and makes the assumption that deformation only occurs in the vertical direction.
 Note that this assumption may not hold true in cases where the deformation also has a horizontal component.
 Positive values indicate uplift, and negative values indicate subsidence. *(optional)*
 - The *look vectors* theta (θ) and phi (φ) describe the elevation and orientation angles of the sensor's look direction. *(optional)*
 - The *incidence angle* maps indicate the angle between the incident signal and the surface normal of either the terrain (local incidence angle) or the ellipsoid (ellipsoid incidence angle). *(optional)*